The Best Lunch Spots In Culver City

-This little spot inside Platform has a constant line at lunch, but any wait is absolutely worth it for the best tacos on this side of town.
+This little spot inside Platform has a constant line at lunch, but any wait is worth it for some of the best tacos on this side of town.
 We’re especially into the mushroom ones, served on flour tortillas we regularly think about in 11am meetings.
 If you’d like to pretend to be healthy, they do a classier version of a burrito bowl.
-But you should still get one of those tortillas to go with it.
+But you should still get one of those stretchy flour tortillas to go with it.

-You’ll probably have to make a specific trip for lunch at Lodge, which is on an otherwise pretty empty stretch of Washington Boulevard.
+Unless your dentist is next door, you’ll probably have to make a specific trip for lunch at Lodge, which is on an otherwise pretty sleepy stretch of Washington Boulevard.
 But after you’ve done it once, you’ll be back every week.
-You can’t go wrong with anything on the constantly-changing menu (think hummus and pita, wood-roasted cauliflower, sandwiches, and simple pizzas) - unless you’re trying not to order too much.
-A word of warning: if you lay eyes on a cinnamon roll here, you’re going to have to order one.
+You can’t go wrong with anything on the wide-ranging menu (think hummus and pita, sandwiches, big colorful salads, and simple pizzas).
+A word of warning: if you lay eyes on the gigantic cinnamon roll here, you’re going to have to order one.

 If people from the future came to LA and were looking for something familiar for lunch, we’d send them to Destroyer.
-This breakfast and lunch spot in the Hayden Tract seems like it was beamed here from outer space, and we definitely mean that as a compliment.
-The food is like nothing else you’ll find in LA, but despite the odd flavor combinations and out-there presentation, they never forget the main requirement for good food - that it tastes excellent.
-Grab a couple co-workers you actually like, order a bunch of stuff to share (including the incredible beef tartare), and get back to the office much later than you meant to.
+This breakfast and lunch spot in the Hayden Tract seems like it was beamed here from outer space, and we mean that as a compliment.
+The food is like nothing else you’ll find in LA, but despite the odd flavor combinations and out-there presentation, they never forget the main requirement for good food: that it should taste excellent.
+Grab a few co-workers you like, order a bunch of stuff to share (including the incredible beef tartare), and get back to the office much later than you meant to.